-- Contact the school's Designated Safeguarding Lead (DSL) immediately who may contact the Trust's clinical psychologist. - The child should not be left unattended. - Seek consent from the child to discuss with a parent/carer but overrule if necessary on the grounds of safeguarding. - Make contact with parents/carers and ideally consider a face-to-face meeting - Consider immediate medical professional support which may involve an urgent appointment with their GP or the Crisis Referral Line at NHS CAMHS (See section for CAMHS referrals) or 999/A&E. - Document everything including advice to parents/carers by following the safeguarding guidelines for documentation and reporting.
+- contact the school's Designated Safeguarding Lead (DSL) immediately - the child should not be left unattended. - seek consent from the child to discuss with a parent/carer but overrule if necessary on the grounds of safeguarding. - make contact with parents/carers and ideally consider a face-to-face meeting - consider immediate medical professional support which may involve an urgent appointment with their GP or the Crisis Referral Line at NHS CAMHS (See section for CAMHS referrals) or 999/A&E. - document everything including advice to parents/carers by following the safeguarding guidelines for documentation and reporting.